GbengaLadapo/Movie-Recommendation-System/README.md

 ## Result

+Two models were built.
+They were both asked to generate recommendations or movies similar to Spider-Man 3.
+Here are the recommendations and cosine similarities of the two models:
+Model 1
 In comparing the recommendations of two recommendation models for movies similar to Spider-Man 3, we can see that Model 1's suggestions, such as "Not Easily Broken" and "Arachnophobia," lacks accuracy as they are actually drama/romance and horror movies, respectively, both lacking similarity to Spider-Man 3.
 Even though "Arachnophobia" contains keyword Spider, it doesn't share general similarity in perspective of genre or plot.
 In contrast, Model 2 recommends more accurate choices, such as Hulk, which shares similar genre, plot, and other features like a Superhero movie.
 Therefore, **Model 2 is a more accurate and effective recommendation model.**